SalomePlatform/adao/doc/en/ref_algorithm_GradientTest.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This algorithm allows to check the quality of the adjoint operator, by calculating a residue with known theoretical properties.
+This algorithm allows to check the quality of an adjoint operator, by calculating a residue with known theoretical properties.
 Different residue formula are available.
+The test is applicable to any operator, of evolution :math:`\mathcal{D}` or observation :math:`\mathcal{H}`.

 In any cases, one take :math:`\mathbf{dx}_0=Normal(0,\mathbf{x})` and :math:`\mathbf{dx}=\alpha*\mathbf{dx}_0` with :math:`\alpha_0` a user scaling